TasniaSanta/Resturant_project/README.md

 # 9. IDE
 I choose Visual Studio as an IDE for this Project.
 I choose Visual Studio for coding for several reasons.
 Visual Studio provides a comprehensive set of features and tools for software development, including code editing, debugging, testing, version control integration, and more.
-It supports a wide range of programming languages, frameworks, and platforms, making it suitable for a variety of development projects, including web, desktop, mobile, and cloud applications.
+It supports a wide range of programming languages, frameworks, and platforms

-some of My Favorite Shortcut tools are
+some of My Favorite Shortcut tools are:

 **1) ctrl + L:** It allows me to clear the output console